Shot2Story: A New Benchmark for Comprehensive Understanding of Multi-shot Videos: Tasks and Experiments

 \subsection{Basic settings}

 For all the tasks described in this section, we follow the same training/validation/test split.
-Specifically, the number of videos for training, validation, and test set are 14016, 1982 and 4025, respectively.
+Specifically, the number of videos for training, validation, and test set are 36951, 1982 and 4025, respectively.
 We resize the frames to $224\times 224$.
-We employ ViT-G/14 from EVA-CLIP~\cite{EVA} and Q-Former from BLIP-2~\cite{li2023blip2} as visual encoder, and Vicuna v0-7B~\cite{vicuna2023} as the language model.
-We load pretrained Q-Former from MiniGPT-4~\cite{zhu2023minigpt}.
-In training, we update only Q-Former parameters, keeping the ViT and LLM frozen.
-We adopt AdamW~\cite{loshchilov2017adamw} as our optimizer and use a learning rate of 8e-5.
-We train the models for 40 epochs with a batch size of 128 for single-shot video captioning and narration captioning.
-We finetune our video summarization models on the single-shot captioning model with a batch size of 16.
+We adapt two popular VLMs to accomodate our tasks: MiniGPT-4~\citep{zhu2023minigpt} and VideoChat2~ \citep{li2023mvbench}.
+For MiniGPT-4, we employ ViT-G/14~\citep{EVA} and Q-Former~\citep{li2023blip2} as visual encoder, and Vicuna v0-7B~\citep{vicuna2023} as the language model.
+We load pretrained Q-Former and MLP from MiniGPT-4~\citep{zhu2023minigpt}.
+In training, we update only Q-Former and MLP parameters, keeping the ViT and LLM frozen.
+For VideoChat2, we employ UMT-L\citep{li2023unmasked} as backbone and load pretrained Q-Former and MLP from VideoChat2~\citep{li2023mvbench}.
+During training, we adopt LoRA\citep{hu2021lora} and AdamW~\citep{loshchilov2017adamw} with a learning rate of 8e-5.
+We train both models for 10 epochs with a batch size of 128 for single-shot video captioning.
+We finetune our video summarization models on the single-shot captioning models with a batch size of 32.
+For captioning and summarization, we evaluate the models using BLEU@4~\citep{papineni2002bleu} (B), METEOR~\citep{denkowski2014meteor} (M), ROUGE~\citep{lin2004rouge} (R), and CIDEr~\citep{vedantam2015cider} (C).